rcollette/extensions-api/README.md

 # Tableau Extensions Api (with TypeScript Example)
 This project is a fork of the Tableau Extensions Api to demonstrate usage of Typescript with the extension API.

-Generated JavaScript targets ES2017 and takes advantages of features like classes, `async`/`await`, tslint's more advanced suggestions of when to use `let`/`const`.
+Generated JavaScript targets ES2017 (which works in Tableau 2019.1+) and takes advantages of features like classes, `async`/`await`, tslint's more advanced suggestions of when to use `let`/`const`.

 The Samples\DataSources project trex project has been converted to Typescript.